CMUAbstract/releases/DINO.md

 compiler passes on the application bytecode, as well as builds and links the DINO runtime library.
 In Maker-built applications, the builds using different systems/toolchains coexist alongside each other.

+Note that DINO depends on Mementos, and our fork of DINO includes our fork of Mementos as a submodule, as is the convention with Maker.